markdrehmann/Hoop-It-Up/README.md

 ## Usage

-Usage of this Rails basic CRUD app is for the sole purposes of entertainment and interacting with a preliminary basketball scheduling app.
+Usage of this Rails basic app is for the sole purposes of entertainment and interacting with a preliminary basketball scheduling app.

 ### License